 Step 2: Pheasants Forever will develop a burn plan for suitable conditions for the prescribe fire to be conducted.

-Step 3: The landowner will need to sign the burn plan, authorization form, and cost-share agreement.
+Step 3: The landowner will need to sign the burn plan and authorization form.

 How Much Does It Cost?